Current as of December 2020 | Download print version (in PDF)

-This section describes the legal framework of nonprofit organizations (also known as non-governmental organizations or NGOs) in Croatia, along with translations of legislative provisions relevant for a foundation or advisor undertaking an equivalency determination of a foreign grantee under IRS Revenue Procedure 2017-53.
+This section describes the legal framework governing nonprofit organizations (also known as non-governmental organizations or NGOs) in Croatia, and includes translations of legislative provisions relevant for a foundation or advisor undertaking an equivalency determination of a foreign grantee under IRS Revenue Procedure 92-94.

 We include hyperlinks to the following information, to the extent available:

 - Longer country reports analyzing various aspects of local legislation; and

 - Texts of local laws that affect the decision whether or not to qualify a grantee (generally in translation, although ICNL and the Council cannot warrant the accuracy of any translation; in addition, legislative excerpts were selected by in-country contacts, and ICNL and the Council cannot warrant that all relevant provisions have been translated).